newrelic/open-install-library/docs/recipe-spec/recipe-spec.md

 # Example: https://github.com/newrelic/infrastructure-agent
 repository: string, required

+# Indicates stability level of recipe.
+Useful for gradually enabling the
+# availablity of a recipe to users as it is developed and tested.
+Can be
+# thought of as an indicator for how stable/ready a recipe is for general
+# consumption and can be used to quickly disable problematic recipes.
+#
+# Usage: # newrelic install --stability=stable
+#
+# Levels:
+#   disabled - No availability (recipe will not return from NerdGraph)
+#   experimental - Non-backward compatible changes or removal may occur in any future release.
+Use of the feature is not recommended in production environments.
+#   stable - General availability - ongoing support and compatability is a high priority
+stability: enum, optional # One of [ disabled, experimental, stable ]

 # Still TBD
 # Indicates the target host/runtime/env where user is trying to install (Note: isn't necessarily where you're running the newrelic-cli from)
 # See http://download.newrelic.com/infrastructure_agent/ for possible permutations